Salman Khan: 2010–2017: Superstardom

+2018–present: Decline

+In 2018, Khan played the leading role in his only release of the year, Race 3, an action film.
+The film had an ensemble cast including Anil Kapoor, Bobby Deol, Jacqueline Fernandez and others.
+The film was critically panned for its storyline, weak performances and climax.
+Box Office India declared it an "average" grosser.
 Khan starred in Bharat that was released on 5 June 2019 and Dabangg 3 that was released on 20 December 2019.
+While Bharat had an average run, Dabangg 3 flopped.
 Meanwhile, Kick 2 which was scheduled to release around Christmas 2019 had been delayed.
 He starred in Radhe which released on 13 May 2021 to negative reviews.
-His next film, Antim: The Final Truth received mixed reviews from both the critics and audience, alike.
+His next film, Antim: The Final Truth, where he played the second lead, received mixed reviews from critics, but the performance of Khan was well appreciated.
+The film was a box office disappointment.

-He next did a cameo in Pathaan, reprising his eponymous role as "Tiger".
-He is set to star in Kisi Ka Bhai Kisi Ki Jaan, the remake of Veeram, directed by Farhad Samji.